Konica RF medium telephoto HEXANON 90

 I bought this lens when I was collecting the Konica Hexanon series.
 It was cheap and I bought it just to try it out, so I didn’t use it much.

-I also have a Contax G Sonnar with a focal length of 90mm modified by Ms-Optics, and I was satisfied with the images it produced, which is another reason why I don’t have much attachment to this lens.
+I also have a Contax G Sonnar with a focal length of 90mm that I had modified by Ms-Optics, and I was satisfied with the image it took, which is why I don’t have much attachment to this lens.

-Telephoto lenses with focal lengths of 90mm and other lengths are unpopular lenses for rangefinder cameras, and they have maintained low prices even in the 2020s when rangefinder lenses have become increasingly expensive.
-Perhaps because they are becoming scarce, they are occasionally priced at high prices, but they do not seem to be selling at that price.
+Telephoto lenses with focal lengths of 90mm and other lengths are unpopular for rangefinder cameras, and they have maintained low prices even in the 2020s, when rangefinder lenses are skyrocketing in price.
+Perhaps because they are becoming scarce, they are occasionally priced at high prices, but they do not seem to sell at that price.

 Before imageAfter image